Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> …while the Unknown Head, which is above them, is the root of the Receiver… This is the mystery of "A woman of valor is the crown of her husband" (Proverbs 12:4). …the Shechinah, the Indwelling Presence.
+…while the Unknown Head, which is above them, is the root of the Receiver… This is the mystery of "A woman of valor is the crown of her husband" (Proverbs 12:4). …the Shechinah, the Indwelling Presence.
 This is the power of the Shechinah, which is called "a stone cast up to Eyn Sof" – for the Shechinah was first in thought, while the attributes – the other nine Sefirot – were drawn forth only for the sake of the Shechinah through the columns of Kindness-Judgment-Mercy.
 (Chessed-Gevurah-Tiferet are the root of the Sefirot of Justice while Chochmah-Binah-Daat come only to add to the flow of influence and Netzach-Hod-Yesod to transfer it).
-Plain English:

 What this paragraph does.
 The chapter's most consequential paragraph.
 Three doctrines are named in tight succession: radla = root of Receiver, Receiver = Shechinah, first in thought, and the triadic functional reading of the body's nine.
 Proverbs 12:4 is the textual anchor; the stone cast up to Eyn Sof image grounds the upward-thrust reading; the Klachic first in thought doctrine grounds the for-her-sake logic.